kelson8/bo3-Zombies-Test-Map/Readme.md

 ## Requirements
 This map now requires the 90GB extra assets in the Black Ops 3 mod tools.

-Also, you now need this Kino Der Toten vox pack installed (This isn't in use just yet, I cannot figure it out):
+Also, you now need this Kino Der Toten vox pack installed:
 * https://www.devraw.net/approved-assets/zecstasy/kino-der-toten-character-vox

 I added the BO2 perk jingles from here: